t3l3machus/Villain/Usage_Guide.md

 ```
 generate os=<OS Type> lhost=<IP or INTERFACE> [ exec_outfile=<REMOTE PATH> domain=<DOMAIN>] [ obfuscate encode constraint_mode ]
 ```
+Each generated payload is going to work only once.
+An already used payload cannot be reused to establish a session.
 The backdoors are designed to start as new background processes.
 Currently supported types of backdoors:
  - for Windows: Powershell
  - for Linux: bash